 His favourite Global Goal is Goal 12: Responsible Consumption & Production

-Serafina was born and raised in a religious cult in Aotearoa New Zealand until the age of 17 when it fell apart.
-She then travelled for a few years and later joined the business sector in Australia.
+Serafina was born and raised in a religious cult in Aotearoa New Zealand until the age of 17 when it fell apart, her experiences since then have been vast!

 Her favourite Global Goal is Goal 10: Reduced Inequalities